 The Missouri Students Association is separated into three branches

 The MSA Executive Branch is combination of many departments and Auxiliary services which whose purpose is to enhance specific facets of the student experience at MU.
-The executive branch is led by the executive cabinet, three student-run departments, eleven MSA operated Auxiliaries and oversees many other services.
+The executive branch is led by the executive cabinet and three MSA operated Auxiliaries, and oversees many other services.

 The Judicial Branch hears cases and disputes arising under the MSA constitution and bylaws as well as, being home to the Board of Elections Commissioners which facilitates presidential and other voting processes.
 The Court consists of nine justices who are appointed by the MSA President and approved by the Senate.
 The Court is headed by the Chief Justice.
 The Chief Justice chooses an Associate to assist in matters of the court and preside in the absence of the Chief Justice.